stupendousC/schedule/README.md

 ### Requirements:
 A. You need to sign up with Google OAuth via their Google API Console.
 [Overview here](https://developers.google.com/identity/protocols/OAuth2)
 B. You need a [Twilio](https://www.twilio.com/) account if you want to enable texting, which trust me, YOU DO.
-C. You need some way of deploying it, I used [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/?nc2=type_a).
-Or you can just use localhost:3000 for now.
+C. You need some way of deploying it, I used [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/?nc2=type_a), see Step 5 below.
+Or you can just use localhost:3000 for now (you'd still need a database though).
-D. You need a database, I chose postgreSQL, this will be part of Step C during the Elastic Beanstalk environment creation.
+D. You need a database, I chose postgreSQL, this will be part of Step 5 during the Elastic Beanstalk environment creation.
-  ⋅⋅* Click 'Create New Application' in Elastic Beanstalk.
-  ⋅⋅* Choose 'Web Server Environment'.
-  ⋅⋅* Choose an available domain name.
-Below that, choose preconfigured platform of 'java'.
-  ⋅⋅* Below that, choose 'upload your code', use the local file in your target folder, the <projectName>-SNAPSHOT.jar file that you created with Maven's install function, which I did in IntelliJ.
-  ⋅⋅* After a few seconds of uploading, click 'Configure more options'.
-  ⋅⋅* Click on 'Database', choose 'postgres' under engine.
-Make up a username and password.
-Click 'Save'.
-  ⋅⋅* See that 'Instances' option?
-We'll have to revisit that later.
+E. You need an IDE if you want to work with the Java code.
+I used IntelliJ.

 ### Download & Setup:
 1. In your terminal, git clone a copy from here.
     `git clone https://github.com/stupendousC/schedulePlusPlus.git`